Master of Science (M.S.) Major in Public Health Education and Promotion (Health Equity Non-thesis Concentration)

 Comprehensive Examination Requirement

 All students must complete a comprehensive examination during their last semester in the program.
+The comprehensive exam will be evaluated by a committee of three faculty who are selected by the graduate program advisor.
 Students may choose to complete a written comprehensive examination or an oral comprehensive examination.
 The examination will cover content explored in the core PH courses in the major.
 Students must satisfactorily pass the comprehensive examination during their last semester in the program.
 If a student does not pass the examination, the student must retake the comprehensive examination during the next regular semester.

 Students who do not successfully complete the requirements for the degree within the timelines specified will be dismissed from the program.